 The WRAs have delivered benefits to Australia, due to ...

 ....increased economic and environmental water use efficiency, and ...

-...lower probability of highcost/loss-making water investments Some of these benefits lie in future, but many have already been delivered due to strong uptake of WRAs minimises the danger that large water infrastructure investments will become stranded or loss-making, due to shortages of water supply.
+...lower probability of highcost/loss-making water investments minimises the danger that large water infrastructure investments will become stranded or loss-making, due to shortages of water supply.